dkarthe/webjeda-blog/_posts/2016-02-11-how-to-add-comments-to-jekyll.md

 ---
 title: Adding comments to Jekyll blog
 desc: Jekyll themes are pretty neat with bare minimum options.
-But you can always extend it by adding whatever you need.
+Jekyll blog comments is not included by default.
 WordPress blogs have comments by default.
 What if we want it in our Jekyll blog as well?
 We have a cleaner and better option in Jekyll...
 keywords: add comments to Jekyll blog, add disqus to Jekyll, disqus Jekyll
 author: sharathdt
 tags: Jekyll SEO